 - Release - Release is an instance of a chart running in a Kubernetes cluster.
-One chart can often be installed many times in the same cluster and each time it is installed, a new release is created.
+One chart can often be installed many times in the same cluster, and each time it is installed, a new release is created.

 Registry - Helm Registry stores Helm charts in a hierarchy storage structure and provides a function to orchestrate charts from the existing charts.
 To deploy and configure registry, refer to this.

-- Manage releases of Helm packages
+- Manages releases of Helm packages

 Changes since Helm2